 - It uses an OxyPower engine to help deliver the extra power which all woodworkers need

-- The OxyPower engine produces 70% less emissions and has 20% lower fuel consumption
+- The OxyPower engine produces 70% fewer emissions and has 20% lower fuel consumption

 - In-built, effortless pull starting system reduces the pull force by 30% for easier starting